 Summarizing, for the rest of the paper $s\in (0,1)$ will always denote the fixed number linked to the differentiation degree of the operator in \rif{nonlocaleqn} and $\chi$ the number appearing in \rif{bs.5}.
 In order to shorten the notation concerning the dependence on the various constants, we shall abbreviate as follows \eqn{idati}

 i.e., the set of parameters defining the ellipticity properties of the operator in $-\mathcal{L}_{a}$ together with the basic integrability exponent of $f$.
-Very often, for the sake of readability, a constant depending on a strict subset of the parameters in \rif{idati} will be still indicated as to depend on the whole set $\data$.
+Very often, for readability, a constant depending on a strict subset of the parameters in \rif{idati} will be still indicated as to depend on the whole set $\data$.
 This for instance will happen in those cases where $\nr{f}_{L^\chi}$ does not play a role or when $f\equiv 0$, when the dependence on $\data$ will just indicate a dependence on $n,N,s,\Lambda$.

 We shall derive a number of partial regularity results for solutions to \rif{nonlocaleqn}, under various and optimal assumptions on the matrix coefficients $a(\cdot)$.
-Amongst our results we single out the following one, that is actually a special case of Theorem \ref{ureg5} below, and that makes a perfect parallel with the classical Giusti \& Miranda's result \cite{gmce} reported in \rif{ggresult}. \begin{theorem}[Nonlocal partial regularity - toy model case] Under assumptions \eqref{bs.1}-\eqref{bs.2}, if $a(\cdot)$ is uniformly continuous\footnote{Here by uniform continuity we mean the existence of a modulus of continuity $\omega(\cdot)$ as in and such that
+Among our results we single out the following one, that can be recovered from Theorem \ref{ureg5} below, and which is the exact analogue of the classical Giusti \& Miranda's result \cite{giumi} reported in \rif{ggresult}, including the characterization of the singular set in \eqref{chara}. \begin{theorem}[Nonlocal partial regularity - toy model case] Under assumptions \eqref{bs.1}-\eqref{bs.2}, let $u$ be a weak solution to \eqref{nonlocaleqn} and let $\Omega_u$ be defined in \eqref{chara} (as in the local case).
+If $a(\cdot)$ is uniformly continuous\footnote{Here by uniform continuity we mean the existence of a modulus of continuity $\tilde{\omega}(\cdot)$ as in \rif{bs.4} and such that